TALENTED, COMMITTED FACULTY

 AFTER SCHOOL PROGRAMS

 Many parents need after-school care for their children.
 Middle school students can stay at school (with adult supervision) until 5:30 p.m.
-Our lower school Stay and Play (SAP) program also is available until 5:30 p.m.
-One of the great benefits of SAP is that we have teachers or student-teachers on-hand to help with homework assignments.
+Our lower school Cougar Quest program also is available until 5:30 p.m.
+One of the great benefits of Cougar Quest is that we have teachers or student-teachers on-hand to help with homework assignments and offer enrichment classes.
 In addition to our supervised after-school programs, Keith also offers a wide range of clubs and sports for middle and upper school students and after-school activities for lower school students.
 The lower school activities change throughout the year and often are run by middle and upper school students or professionals.
 To find out more about what activities are currently scheduled for lower school students, contact Julie Swift at 815-399-8850, ext.
-114. To find out more about middle or upper school clubs, academic teams or sports, please go to the middle or upper school sections of this website.
+114. To find out more about middle or upper school clubs, academic teams or sports, please contact Chris Doherty at ext.
+133.